Humanitarian impact of the war in Donbas: Abductions and torture

 A report by the United Nations OHCHR that was released on 28 July said that insurgent groups continued "to abduct, detain, torture and execute people kept as hostages in order to intimidate and to exercise their power over the population in raw and brutal ways".
-The report documents that at least 812 people have been abducted by the Russia's controlled extremists since mid-April, and said that these include "local politicians, public officials and employees of the local coal mining industry", and that "the majority are ordinary citizens, including teachers, journalists, members of the clergy and students".
+The report documents that at least 812 people have been abducted by separatists since mid-April, and said that these include "local politicians, public officials and employees of the local coal mining industry", and that "the majority are ordinary citizens, including teachers, journalists, members of the clergy and students".

 In early August, Amnesty International voiced concerned about actions of Radical Party leader and member of the Verkhovna Rada Oleh Lyashko.
 Lyashko is the leader of a pro-government paramilitary that participated in the war in Donbas.
 According to the Amnesty International report, Lyashko conducted a "continuing campaign of violence, intimidation and abduction against individuals".
 As an example of this "campaign", the report cited the abduction of DPR defence minister Igor Kakidzyanov.
 The abduction was recorded by Lyashko's forces.
 In the video, Kakidzyanov was seen being abducted, and later, after having been captured, "dressed only in his underwear with two bleeding cuts to his body".

 In mid August, there were reports that members of the pro-government Aidar Battalion paramilitary had taken hostages and demanded ransom for their release.
 In one incident, a man from Polovynkyne in Luhansk Oblast was accused of "separatism" by members of the battalion, and taken hostage.
 The paramilitaries said that they would kill him unless his wife paid 10,000 US dollars in ransom.
 She did this, and the man was released.
 OSCE monitors said that "the man's head was heavily swollen, bloody, and bruised" and he had "bruises and smaller wounds on his arms and legs".
 Another man was taken captive by members of Aidar Battalion in Shchastia on 13 August.
 Also accused of "separatism", his current whereabouts are unknown.